erysdren/harvest/README.md

 # harvest engine

-a software-rendered 3d portal engine in C++
+a software-rendered game engine written in pure C99

 it's in a very early state right now.